JLuc/scribus-project-manager/README.md

 The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
 Results are displayed and also stored in the .found.tmp file

-## NEW : update chapter with master
+## NEW : update chapters with master

 Choose a document and use it as master document for styles, colors and masterpages